domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 One blog post per day.
 One Git commit per day.

 The pain is real.
 The struggle is real.
+It's hard to be a human being (the latter is from Jimmie Whisman, American comedian).

 Don't be a <<insert_curse_word>>.